ccfz/documentation/docs/react-native/docs/integrations/fcm.md

 ## Integrating Notifee

 Integrating Notifee with an FCM payload comes down to personal preference.
 You could send an entire Notification object with the message, or use it to construct your own message.
+For iOS, please make sure that you pass `contentAvailable: "true"`as part of the data object.
+Otherwise, iOS will not necessarly wake up your app to display the notification.

 Data payloads via the messaging API only accept a string, key/value pairs where the value is always a `string` type.
 Please bear in mind, each property in the `data` object sent via FCM must be a string as noted below.